 Stuffed Romano Peppers

-This stuffed Romano peppers recipe from the Jerusalem Cookbook is a gem from Yotam Ottolenghi’s mom, Ruth.
-It was my foray into stuffed peppers and hope it will be yours too!
+- This stuffed Romano pepper recipe from the Jerusalem Cookbook is Yotam Ottolenghi’s mom’s recipe – the obviously talented Ruth.
+It was my foray into stuffed peppers and am so glad I took the plunge!

 - 8 medium Romano peppers or other mild sweet peppers like Anaheim